 - Vocal hemorrhage happens when a blood vessel in one of your vocal cords ruptures and leaks blood, causing a severe vocal disorder such as hoarseness or a change in your vocal range.
 It may also stop your voice entirely.
 These changes can become permanent if not appropriately treated.
 Treatment may include complete voice rest and medicines.

 - Dysphonia is the medical term for a hoarse voice.
-When someone is hoarse for more than a couple weeks, it is important to consider a thorough medical evaluation to find the underlying diagnosis or reason.
+When someone is hoarse for more than a couple weeks, it is important to consider a thorough medical evaluation to find the underlying diagnosis or reason for this symptom.
+Treatment varies depending on the diagnosis and may include voice rest, smoking cessation, voice therapy, anti-reflux medications or surgery.
+Common causes include inflamed vocal cords, overuse of the voice, vocal cord nodules or polyps.
+Rarely, dysphonia can be caused by laryngeal cancer, which represents less than 1% of new cancer diagnoses in the U.S.

 - Neurologic voice disorders — many neurologic conditions are associated with a hoarse voice.
 Laryngeal dystonia, also known as spasmodic dysphonia, is a condition that particularly affects the speaking voice without other symptoms.
 Treatment is usually centered around surgical procedures that could include botulinum toxin injections.
 Parkinson’s disease is another example of a neurologic problem that can affect the voice.
 Many people are treated successfully with voice therapy but for some, surgical options are considered.